bezmoradi/tutorials/go/map.md

 ```

 Keep in mind that like slices, the trailing comma after the last key/value pair is mandatory otherwise you will get compile-time error.
-The `map[string]` part of defining a map is to specify the type of the keys which in this case is a string and `string` is used to define the value which in this case is also string (As another example, if we need our values to be of type a slice of strings, we can define our map as `map[string][]string`).
-We can also initialized a map as empty then add elements to it:
+The `map[string]` part of defining a map is to specify the type of the keys which in this case is a string and `string` is used to define the value type which in this case is also string (To illustrate further, suppose we require our values to be organized as a slice of strings.
+In this case, we can specify our map as `map[string][]string.`).
+We can also initialize a map as empty then add elements to it:

 ```go
 goUseCases := map[string]string{}